‘Fox News’ Guest Says Christine Blasey Ford Testified ‘Like An Adolescent’ With ‘Psychological Problems’

 “There’s no evidence that Brett Kavanaugh had anything to do with what happened to her,” diGenova continued.
 “She may very well believe that something happened to her, but none of it relates to Brett Kavanaugh, and she presented no evidence other than her stark raving testimony that it was he.”

-diGenova’s comments comes after Trump said Ford’s testimony was “very compelling,” as the Inquisitr previously reported.
-Speaking with reporters on Friday, Trump added that Ford is a “very fine woman” who had provided a “very compelling” testimony on Thursday.
+DiGenova’s comments come after Trump said Ford’s testimony was “very compelling,” as the Inquisitr previously reported.
+Speaking with reporters on Friday, Trump added that Ford is a “very fine woman” who had provided “very compelling” testimony on Thursday.

-Despite his comments, Trump continued to show support for his Supreme Court nominate, saying that Kavanaugh gave a powerful testimony on Thursday that showed he is the right candidate for the position.
+Despite his comments, Trump continued to show support for his Supreme Court nominate, saying that Kavanaugh gave powerful testimony on Thursday that showed he is the right candidate for the position.

 “Brett’s testimony was, likewise, really something that I hadn’t seen before,” Trump said, as per the Inquisitr report.